 Denis R. Janz received his Ph.D. from St. Michael’s College in the University of Toronto in 1979.
 After coming to Loyola in that year, he served terms as Department Chair and Director of Graduate Studies.
 He was awarded a Provost Distinguished Professorship in 2000 and was promoted to Professor Emeritus in 2017.

-He is author of Luther and Late Medieval Thomism (1983), Luther on Thomas Aquinas (1989), and World Christianity and Marxism (1998); he is editor of Three Reformation Catechisms (1982), and A Reformation Reader (revised edition, 2008).
-He is also General Editor of Fortress Press’s prize-winning seven-volume People’s History of Christianity (2005-2008).
-At the presitigious journal "Religious Studies Review", he served for many years as the editor of the History of Christianity section.
+He is author of Luther and Late Medieval Thomism (1983), Luther on Thomas Aquinas (1989), and World Christianity and Marxism (1998).
+He edited Three Reformation Catechisms (1982), and A Reformation Reader (1999 and 2008).
+He served as General Editor of Fortress Press’s prize-winning seven-volume People’s History of Christianity (2005-2008), and Series Editor of Fortress Press’s five-volume Historical Trajectories project (2016-2019).

 Ph.D., University of Toronto, 1979; M.A., University of St. Michael's College, 1974; B.A., University of Winnipeg, 1971